mr5z/ExLang/README.md

 - Should mutable local variables use `@Mutable` as an annotation or a dedicated keyword?
 - Can a `conditions` block reference variables outside its declaration scope, or is it always bound to a single variable?
 - `Self.Input` implies type-level property access on a nested type declaration.
 The full spec for nested types and type-level property access is unresolved.
+- When should `@Implements(Makeable)` be required vs. optional?
+The current model (opt-in) is provisional.
+The longer-term direction is to make safe construction the default.
 - For annotation-specific open questions, see [Annotations/README.md](Annotations/README.md).